Computer Systems and Networks Engineering BEng (Hons)

 Ya joined LSBU in 2001 and prior to that had been an associate professor in Southwest Jiaotong University (China) and visiting researcher at the University of Leeds.

 Paul is Course Director of the MSc in Mechatronics, Robotics and Embedded Systems.

 Juquan's teaching includes modules relating to computer system and networks, electrical and electronics, both at UG and PG levels.

 Vincent is Course Director for Advanced Telecommunications and Networks Engineering.

 Dr Xiao's research focuses on the development of novel infrared and electronic sensing technologies for skin measurements and industrial Non-Destructive Testing.
 He is also a director and co-founder of Biox Systems Ltd, a university spin-out company, which designs and manufactures AquaFlux (trans-dermal water loss measurements) and Epsilon (capacitive imaging).

-Our students learn in an environment that is highly in tune with leading technologies.
-They gain the knowledge and training needed to meet future demands for products and services.
 You'll learn to use the latest computer interfacing technologies in our National Instruments Laboratory.
 Sponsored by National Instruments, the laboratory contains virtual instrument workstations using software including Multisim, Ultiboard and Labview.

 Read more about our laboratories and industry-standard software.